-The report cites the landmark case filed by a former bartender at a Harrah’s casino, alleging that dress-code requirements for women employees — which included having stockings worn with uniforms, styled hair, nail color, and makeup that included lip color — amounted to discrimination against women.
-The court ruled that it did not — and upheld Harrah’s right to impose the dress code.
+The report cites the landmark case filed by a former bartender at a Harrah’s casino, alleging that dress-code requirements for women employees — which included wearing stockings with uniforms, styled hair, nail color and makeup that included lip color — amounted to discrimination against women.
+The court ruled that it did not, and upheld Harrah’s right to impose the dress code.

 Don’t be a victim of DNA

-“For us, as individuals, while I can’t look like Brad Pitt, I can make myself look much better than I do when I have my pajamas on Sunday,” says Judge.
+As for individuals — particularly those without movie-star looks — Judge offers the following advice: “While I can’t look like Brad Pitt, I can make myself look much better than I do when I have my pajamas on Sunday,” he says.

 In other words, we can all improve our chances of getting ahead by doing better with what we’ve got — looking clean, neat and put together.

 And it will help to follow company custom: If most people in your workplace dress business-casual and you routinely show up in cutoffs and flip-flops, you’re probably not helping your career — and could be violating company policy at your own peril.